Stochastic wave equation with H\"older noise coefficient: well-posedness and small mass limit: The Smoluchowski-Kramers approximation

 We choose $\lambda=(c_n)^{\gamma-1}$ (in this proof we choose $\gamma$ and the forthcoming $\eta$ the same way as in Section \ref{weakunique}) and consider the stopping time $\tau:=\inf\{t\geq 0:|u_\mu(t)-\widetilde{u}_\mu^n(t)|\geq c_n\}$.
 Then via the same Girsanov transform argument, we have

 Now we do the pathwise estimate.
-Applying the $\mu$-independent estimate in Theorem \ref{theorem2.11ext}, we deduce that, in exactly the same was as in the proof of Section \ref{weakunique}, using also Theorem \ref{theorem4.7hhh} for the Lebesgue integral, the following $\mu$-independent estimate for all $ \mu>0$ sufficiently small: (more precisely, for all $\mu\in(0,\mu_0(\lambda)]$ for $\mu_0(\lambda)$ decreasing in $\lambda$)
+Applying the $\mu$-independent estimate in Theorem \ref{theorem2.11ext}, we deduce that, in exactly the same way as in \eqref{869}, using also Theorem \ref{theorem4.7hhh} for the Lebesgue integral, the following $\mu$-independent estimate for all $ \mu>0$ sufficiently small: (more precisely, for all $\mu\in(0,\mu_0(\lambda)]$ for $\mu_0(\lambda)$ decreasing in $\lambda$)